Learn about actual and potential costs

 How risky is the supply chain?

 Online advertising suppliers have moderately risky supply chains, slightly hampering buyer power.
 For upstream suppliers, high competition drives this risk.
 Software publishers and telecom networking equipment manufacturers, for instance, fall victim to this trend.
-High competition pressures upstream suppliers to keep their prices low in order to stay competitive, which...
+High competition pressures software publishers to keep their prices low in order to stay competitive, which...
 Subscribe to learn more.